-Being a foster parent is a highly rewarding and satisfying experience, without the responsibility of making a lifetime commitment!
+Being a foster parent is a highly rewarding and satisfying experience without the responsibility of making a lifetime commitment!
 CC4C depends on fosters and could not rescue cats without them.
-Fosters are supported by a seasoned CC4C sponsor who provides guidance, medical coordination, and assists with adoptions.
-CC4C covers basic medical treatments or procedures for Kitty.
+Fosters are supported by a CC4C sponsor who provides guidance, medical coordination, and assistance with adoptions.
+CC4C covers the essential medical treatments and procedures.

-Being a foster parent requires opening up your home, a room, or part of your home to give a needy cat(s) the space, safety, attention, care, and feeding necessary to rehabilitate it and prepare it for adoption., which can be a week or several months since each cat’s situation is different.
+Being a foster parent requires opening up your home, a room, or part of your home to give a needy cat(s) the space, safety, attention, care, and feeding necessary to rehabilitate it and prepare it for adoption.

 Typical foster responsibilities include: